Atamarado/DLVR_3DReconstruction/README.md

 Please, check out the project report (TBD) and the Demo notebook (`Demo_notebook.ipynb`) to fully understand the project idea and the library.

+## *Base environment*

+If you want to set up the environment, locally or on a server, you can use Python base 3.9.15, with all the packages determined in `env.yml`.

 ## *PatchNet library*

 *PatchNet library* can be found under `src/` folder, and contains multiple functionalities to allow training and evaluation over the problem proposed.